 3 year old Australian Shepherd who came to TAF from Nebraska and quickly found his place with TAF's Canine Rehabilitation Team as an energetic, easy going social dog.
 Quizz excels in teaching dogs in our program who want to play but don't know how what is appropriate.
 He is enrolled in training with the hopes of being a therapy dog.

 3 year old Tripp is one of TAF’s most playful therapy dogs.
-He is our go to pup for the more energetic dogs that need a chilled out big dog the run around and wrestle with.
+He is our go to pup for the more energetic dogs that need a chilled out big dog to run around and wrestle with.
 Tripp has a special place in our heart as he sat with our departed therapy dog Miller and encouraged him to eat before he crossed over the Rainbow Bridge.
 There is such a serene quality about Tripp and the other dogs just love being around him.

 8 year old Louie came to TAF from an open access shelter after his owner gave him up.
 He was badly injured with burns on his paw pads and backside.
 Once on the road to recovery, it was discovered that Louie had gastrointestinal disease and was unable to produce tears.
 Given his need for constant medical care, we have become as attached to Louie as he has become to us.
 Because of this, Louie has become the newest rookie to the team and is in training to one-day follow in the footsteps of the same pups that watched over him.